dirkkelly/dirkkelly/brews/saison-ale/4/_posts/2014-01-08-fretting-over-nil.md

 It's been a rough few days after being trapped in Illinois, which I'll be discussing more in my blog (there's a draft lurking in there somewhere already).

-I'm off to Japan tomorrow night, I'll be quiet until I'm back (around the 20th).

 If you'd like to join me for a tasting, or just want to know more, leave a comment below!